2018–19 Primera División de El Salvador: Change of Ownership of Aguila

 The Grupo Aguila Deportivo, SA de CV announced in June, 2018 that they were selling their operating rights for Aguila, on the 6th of July a new group under Adolfo Salume (Club Social Águila) had purchased Aguila from the Arieta group (Grupo Aguila Deportivo) for undisclosed fees.

 Pasaquina and Audaz moving stadium

 Pasaquina announced that due to their home stadium not meeting new CONCACAF standards and minimal crowd numbers, they would play their home games at La Union stadium.
 Audaz also announced that they would play some games away from Estadio Jiboa.

 New ball sponsorship for the league

-The league signed a new deal with Mexican company Voit to provide the balls used in the national league.
+The league signed a new deal with Mexican company Voit to provide the balls used in the national league, replacing Nike.

 Change of Ownership of Audaz

 The Audaz Apasteque group announced in January, 2018 that they were selling their operating rights for Audaz, on the 6th of July a new group under Roberto Campos had purchased Audaz from the Juan Pablo Herrera group for undisclosed fees.